-of different animals based on their shared features (Figure 4b).
+Structure induction (Kemp & Tenenbaum 2008, Meder et al. 2014, Lynn & Bassett 2020, Zhou et al. 2024a) provides an alternative approach to inferring the underlying structure or organizational pattern in a set of observations or data-for example, inferring the taxonomy of different animals based on their shared features (Figure 4b).
 Animals with similar features can be expected to occupy closely connected positions in a taxonomy, yet there is a large hypothesis space of possible configurations.
 Here, Bayesian structure induction (Kemp & Tenenbaum 2008) uses a similar mathematical formalism as Bayesian concept learning (Tenenbaum & Griffiths 2001), based on describing a distribution of rule-like hypotheses, which are evaluated based on their similarity to the observed data.
 Instead of defining hypotheses about category boundaries, structure induction defines an inference process operating on hypotheses about structural configurations (i.e., different graph structures).
 A prior over hypothesized graphs encodes a preference for simpler structures, with each hypothesis weighted according to its likelihood of generating the observed data (Kemp & Tenenbaum 2008).

-Although Bayesian inference about latent structure is often intractable when scaled to complex problems, hybrid models of structure induction circumvent this problem by incorporating similarity-based mechanism.
-One notable method (Kemp & Tenenbaum 2008, 2009) used to evaluate the likelihood of each candidate hypothesis is identical to a Gaussian Process1.
-Here, each candidate hypothesis is used to parameterize a graph kernel (Figure 2c; Zhu et al. 2003), and simulated observations are sampled from the Gaussian Process prior (Eq.
-4).
+Although Bayesian inference about latent structure is often intractable when scaled to complex problems, hybrid models of structure induction circumvent this problem by incorporating similarity-based mechanisms.
+One notable method (Kemp & Tenenbaum 2008, 2009) used to evaluate the likelihood of each candidate hypothesis is identical to a Gaussian Process.1 Here, each candidate hypothesis is used to parameterize a graph kernel (Zhu et al. 2003) (Figure 2c), and simulated observations are sampled from the Gaussian Process prior (Equation 4).
 Higher similarity between generated and observed data corresponds to a higher likelihood for the hypothesized structure.